earchibong/devops_projects/kubernetes.md

 <br>

 ### Step Seven: Distribute the Kubernetes Configuration Files
-- Copy the appropriate `kubelet` and `kube-prox`y kubeconfig files to each worker instance:
+- Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each worker instance:

 ```